acarballo90/aicarballo/README.md

 ## 🤝 Contributing

-Know something smart?
-Heard something wild?
+Stumbled on something great?
 Send it my way.
 I can't promise eternal fame, but you might end up in a table.

+---

+## 📜 Terms of Use

+Use this repo for learning, exploring.
+Share it, fork it or reference it.
+Just don’t sell it, claim it’s yours, or blame me if something catches fire.
+The notebooks are mine.
+The opinions are mine.
+The bugs are probably also mine.
+External content belongs to its original authors so give credit where credit’s due.